Sahnaya: History

 Sahnaya's residents are predominantly Druze and Greek Orthodox.
 The cavern of St. Paul near the town was supposedly the hiding place of Paul the Apostle when he was pursued in Damascus.

-In 1838, Eli Smith noted Sahnaya as being located in the Wady el-'Ajam, and being populated with Druze and "Greek" Christians.
+In 1838, Eli Smith noted Sahnaya as being located in the Wady el-'Ajam, and being populated with Druze and Antiochian Greek Christians.

 A former Greek Orthodox Metropolitan of Argentina, Malatios Alsweti, comes from Sahnaya.